Effective Altruism Grants aims to provide grants of up to £100,000 (~$130,000) to help individuals work on promising projects.

 We are an equal opportunity organization and value diversity.
 We do not discriminate on the basis of religion, color, national origin, gender, sexual orientation, age, marital status, or disability status.
 Please contact us to discuss adjustments to the application process.

-Applications will be blinded to assessors.
 After an initial screening, the most promising candidates will be invited to interviews in the week of 24th July.
 These candidates will have three separate short interviews.
 Applications for smaller grants will other things equal have a proportionately greater chance of success.
 Assessors will recuse themselves if there is a conflict of interest.
 We aim to make the final decisions by 1 August.